ESL Questions About Deontology

 20. Do you think deontological ethics is relevant in today’s society?
 Why or why not?

-See also ESL Questions About Etiquette
+See also ESL Questions About Patience

 ESL Reading Activities About Deontology